All Episodes

 And what?

-I I have fig I I I have I I have isolated and identified the reasons why I was settling.
+I have isolated and identified the reasons why I was settling.

 Yes, I did.

-Uh of yeses and no's.
+Of yeses and no's.

 And don't compromise on it.

-And don't compromise is right.
+And don't compromise this right.

-Now you need to find a woman who's secure enough in who she is that she can hear this on the air and just laugh and laugh and then embrace you when you come home and say, Good job, Rush, knowing you didn't mean that about all women.
+Now you need to find a woman who's secure enough in who she is that she can hear this on the air and just laugh and laugh and then embrace you when you come home and say, good job, Rush, knowing you didn't mean that about all women.

 You meant it to whom they apply to.

-My experience is that that is going to be the absolute toughest of these things to achieve.
+Well, my experience is that that is going to be the absolute toughest of these things to achieve.

 Maybe it is, but Rush, you can do it.